 When you are ready to serve, be sure to slice the meat thinly and against the grain.
 This is incredibly important to keep your steak from being overly tough or chewy.

 Buying beef can be a little intimidating with all the different options available.
-I immediately found “skirt steak” in my local grocery store, but this steak is also labeled a few other names.
+I immediately found "skirt steak" in my local grocery store, but this steak is also labeled with a few other names.

 According to the Beef.
 It's What's For Dinner website, you might see a skirt steak called Inside Skirt Steak, Outside Skirt Steak, Fajita Steak, Fajita Meat, Philadelphia Steak, or Boneless Diaphragm.